awsdocs/aws-directory-service-admin-guide/doc_source/directory_ad_connector.md

 # Active Directory Connector<a name="directory_ad_connector"></a>

 AD Connector is a directory gateway with which you can redirect directory requests to your on\-premises Microsoft Active Directory without caching any information in the cloud\.
 AD Connector comes in two sizes, small and large\.
-A small AD Connector is designed for smaller organizations of up to 500 users\.
-A large AD Connector can support larger organizations of up to 5,000 users\.
+You can spread application loads across multiple AD Connectors to scale to your performance needs\.
+There are no enforced user or connection limits\.

 Once set up, AD Connector offers the following benefits:
 + Your end users and IT administrators can use their existing corporate credentials to log on to AWS applications such as Amazon WorkSpaces, Amazon WorkDocs, or Amazon WorkMail\.